 There's no magic number for how many drinks a person can have and how often.
 If you're of legal drinking age, you may not experience any problems if you have one or two drinks from time to time.
-According to Health Canada, 'heavy drinking' occurs when a male consumes 5 or more drinks (4 for females) per occasion, at least once a month during the past year.
+"Moderate drinking" is not more than two drinks per day for men or one per day for women.
+More than that is heavy drinking.